-Albania - Distribution and Sales ChannelsDistribution & Sales
+Albania - Distribution and Sales ChannelsAlbania - Distribution & Sales

 U.S. companies that seek to enter the market and distribute goods can find a considerable number of merchants, agents, intermediaries, wholesalers, and retailers in Albania.
 Most distribution channels are in place and a number of large retailers have entered the Albanian market in the recent years.
-The majority of trade goes through the Port of Durres, which handles more than 90 percent of maritime trade.
+The majority of trade goes through the Port of Durres, which handles more than 90% of maritime trade.
 Albania also has two smaller ports: Vlore in the south and Shengjin in the north.
-Land-based trade can clear customs at border-crossings with Greece, Macedonia, Kosovo, or Montenegro.
+Land-based trade can clear customs at border-crossings with Greece, North Macedonia, Kosovo, or Montenegro.

 Capital goods and specialized equipment is normally sold directly to manufacturers and businesses.
-When selling capital goods or equipment to businesses, an agent is essential.
+When selling capital goods or equipment to businesses an agent is essential.
 Consumer-oriented trade shows are also an important part of the retail scene in Albania.